AlexKhreshkov/shop-app/README.md

 <h1> Ecommerce online shop </h1>

 Ecommerce online shop is an app allows automatize products purchase via the Internet.
-It allows to show shop's products, product's search, product's detail view, make an order from cart, registration, make profile, leave comments to the products.
+It allows to show shop's products, product's search, product's detail view, make an order from cart, registration, make profile, leave comments/like products to the products.

 <h1>Architecture</h1>
 <h3>Built with:</h3>